jalmanzar/PythonLearning/week2hw/PALINREADME.md

 -grumble- use two for loops and slice the strings.
 Compare them.
 Making unit tests for this will be the fun part.

+Update 8/12/21

+So I found out the dynamic programming solution to this is a lot more interesting.
+So that's what I'm going to be pursuing, in time.

+I guess I'll try all three solutions... in time.
+The important thing I'm getting out of all this is working with different implementations and types of solutions.

+I'll do the O(n^3) solution as a start, and revisit as I refine my understanding and practice of dynamic programming.

 %4============ My takeaway from this thought exercise

 This was like outlinining those essays I used to like so much.
 It's a thought exploration around a problem and I like to think I'm really good at that.